The Art of Accepting Help While Staying in Control

 Independence Is Not the Absence of Help

-At the same time, nearly eighty percent of older adults live with at least one chronic condition, and many manage multiple.
+At the same time, the vast majority of older adults live with at least one chronic condition, and many manage multiple (National Council on Aging).
 The need for support is not a failure.
 It is a normal part of the aging journey.

 The challenge is that support has traditionally arrived too late and without choice.
 Crisis driven systems often remove agency at the moment it matters most.